If attachments (resources) won't open in your published output, it's likely you're encountering one or more of the following security restrictions:

 - Offline (Storyline 3 only): If you'll be distributing your content offline, publish for CD.

 Some modern web browsers (or their plugins) automatically block pop-ups.
 These pop-up blockers can also prevent attachments from opening.
 You may need to turn off your pop-up blockers or adjust their settings to allow pop-ups from specific websites.
 For example, here's how to manage the pop-up blocker in Google Chrome.

 Web browser security

-If attachments still won't open, reset your web browser security settings to their defaults.
-Here's how it's done in Internet Explorer:
+If attachments still won't open, reset your web browser settings to their defaults.
+Here's how it's done in Microsoft Edge:

-Enhanced security in Windows Vista and later can affect CD presentations
+Enhanced security in Windows 10 and later can affect CD presentations (Storyline 3 only)

 File naming conventions

 When naming attachments (resources), avoid using special characters, accents, and spaces.
 Use only letters, numbers, underscores, and hyphens.